 - one backup needle punching device, only to be used if SI unit fails;

 The control code is located on top of the SI unit, or on the tag on the side.
 There are many controls in the competition terrain, so it is important to check the control code when you punch.

-Radio controls will be used at all three events at the Finish.
+Radio controls will be used at all three events at the Finish and could also be available on course.
 This makes no difference for competitors.

 In addition, the SI Air+ contactless punching system is enabled, allowing orienteers to take advantage of the SportIdent Active Card or SIAC.
 Rather than inserting the SI card into the control station, a punch is recorded when the orienteer brings their card within a short distance (roughly 50cm) of the station.
 The station will beep and flash in the usual way, and the SIAC beeps and flashes to confirm the punch.
 SI Air+ also allows for run-through finish gates, where instead of stopping to punch a finish control, orienteers can pass through the gate at full speed and still have their finish time recorded.

 The event run with SIAC is fully compatible with older SI cards – the same control stations are used and orienteers can insert their card into the stations to punch as usual.